Acygol/huntstat/README.md

     "prefix": "s!"
 }
 ```
-Change `YOUR_BOT_TOKEN` with your bot toke which you can retrieve from the Discord's developers portal.
+Change `YOUR_BOT_TOKEN` with your bot token which you can retrieve from the Discord's developers portal.
 - Add the following to `database.json`:
 ```JSON
 {